ResearchComputing/Documentation/docs/gateways/jupyterhub_201906_updates.md

-## JupyterHub
+# JupyterHub

 [JupyterHub](https://jupyterhub.readthedocs.org/en/latest/) is a multi-user server for [Jupyter](https://jupyter.org/) (formerly known as IPython) notebooks.
 It provides a web service that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
-The CU Research Computing environment includes support for parallel computation on local HPC resources.
+CU Research Computing (CURC) operates a JupyterHub server includes support for serial and parallel computation on local HPC resources.
+The following documentation outlines how to use the CURC JupyterHub.

 ### Step 1: Log  in to CURC JupyterHub